vigneshavm/Interview-questions/NodejsV1.md

 ---

-## Concurrent CPU intensive requests

-- Node.js is single-threaded and excels at I/O-bound operations, but it's not ideal for CPU-heavy tasks like encryption, image processing, or complex math.
-- Blocking the event loop with such tasks can degrade performance for all users.

-- So in production, I never run CPU-bound logic directly on the main thread.
-- Instead, I offload it using the `worker_threads` module.
-- However, creating a new worker for each request is inefficient — it introduces thread startup overhead, consumes memory, and doesn't scale under load.

-- My preferred solution is to use a **worker pool** — a fixed set of reusable threads.
-- It allows tasks to be queued and processed without overwhelming system resources.
-I usually align the pool size with the number of CPU cores for optimal performance.

-- For implementation, I use libraries like `poolifier` or `Piscina`, which abstract worker management and provide good performance metrics.
-- Under extreme workloads, I offload tasks to background queues or dedicated microservices built in performant languages like Go or Rust.

-- This approach ensures the Node.js event loop remains non-blocking and responsive, even when handling CPU-intensive operations.

-**Key Points Interviewer Looks For (All Covered)**

-* Awareness of Node.js event loop limitations ✅
-* Knowledge of `worker_threads` and when not to use them per request ✅
-* Use of **worker pool** for concurrency control ✅
-* Familiarity with production-ready libraries like `poolifier`, `Piscina` ✅
-* Scaling strategies: queueing, microservices ✅
-* Thought process around performance tuning (CPU-core-based sizing) ✅

----

----

 ## Single Sign On
 **"Yes, I’ve implemented Single Sign-On (SSO) in enterprise-grade applications where users needed seamless access across multiple platforms with a single authentication step."**